 Archaeologist specialized in East Mediterranean prehistory.
 His research is focused on human – natural environment dynamic relation and on the construction of cultural landscapes, especially in exceptional locations, such as subaquatic - seashore, or cave and mountain-ridge cultural assemblages.

 Ever since she was a young girl, Emmanouela, an architectural designer and a soul full of wanderlust, wanted to learn about the planet, its countries and, above all, the people living there.
 Twenty years ago, she began travelling abroad, while also visiting Crete and the rest of Greece, both above and under the ground.
 Her participation in speleology seminars in 2000 and in mountain treks since 1995 – both with clubs and alone – taught her how to move safely on mountains and watch out not just for herself but also for her fellow trekkers.
-She favours small travelling groups and is a big believer in direct contact and substantial acquaintances in small groups, creating teams and friendships that are worth holding on to after the trek is over.
-For Emmanouela, one thing is for sure: you won't be seeking new paths, but you will walk along ones you already know.
+She favours small travelling groups and is a big believer of direct contact and substantial acquaintances in small groups, creating teams and friendships that are worth holding on to after the trek is over.
+For Emmanouela, one thing is for sure: you won't be seeking new paths, but you will walk along familiar ones that will reveal to you a new home.

 Chryssa specializes in local and regional development issues and has been active for over 15 years in the area of empowerment of local communities within the context of endogenous development and local management.
 Since 1999, she is actively involved in caving as a member of the Speleological Association of Crete.
 She has participated in many expeditions for the exploration and recording of caves and other karst formations, as well as in studies and books aiming at promoting the study of the caves of Crete while she has also written many travel guides for the island of Crete.